The Error You Already See Through

 Kevin Hall's NIH research produced the cleanest evidence on what ultra-processed food does.
 In his 2019 randomized controlled trial, participants eating ultra-processed diets consumed 500 more calories per day than those eating unprocessed food — even when both diets were matched for macronutrients, sugar, fat, and fiber.
 Same nutrition on paper.
 Radically different outcomes in bodies.

 Aristotle said eudaimonia requires material conditions.
 The material condition he took for granted — food that is actually food — is absent for the majority.
 You cannot actualize human excellence on a substrate of industrial chemistry.
 The $4.1 trillion American healthcare system is not producing health.
 It is processing the consequences of a food system that produces metabolic dysfunction by design.
+The anticivilization, operating as intended.

 Forty-one million Americans have used a GLP-1 receptor agonist — semaglutide, tirzepatide, or similar.
 One in eight adults.
 We hold a position on GLP-1 drugs that may satisfy no one: they are a legitimate tool, not a solution.
 They address symptoms without changing the food environment that caused them.
 But for millions trapped in the loop — where degraded cognition prevents the choices that would restore cognition — they provide biological breathing room to start.
 Breaking the loop at any point creates conditions for breaking it everywhere.

 Over 3 million people wear continuous glucose monitors without a diabetes diagnosis.
 You eat pasta and watch your blood sugar spike to 180 mg/dL.
 You eat salmon with vegetables and watch it hold at 110.
-The body teaches you directly — in a visceral language that bypasses dietary guidelines written by committees with food industry funding.
+Your body teaches you directly — in a visceral language that bypasses dietary guidelines written by committees with food industry funding.

 The biohacking market: $38 billion now, projected $216 billion by 2035.
 Oura Ring at $1 billion revenue.
 Eight Sleep at $1.5 billion valuation.
 These are infrastructure for biological self-knowledge — the interoceptive awareness William James identified as the foundation of emotional and cognitive life.
 People are building, with their own money, the feedback systems the medical model never provided.
 Merleau-Ponty would recognize this: the recovery of embodied self-knowledge.